Mary McAlister: Kelvingrove by-election

 When Walter Elliot, the long-serving and well-regarded Unionist Member of Parliament for Glasgow Kelvingrove, died in January 1958, McAlister was chosen as the Labour Party candidate for the ensuing by-election.

 In an unusual contest between two women, the Unionists adopted Walter Elliot's widow Katharine as their candidate.
 McAlister declared that the centrepiece of her campaign was opposing the Government's Rent Act, which had allowed many landlords in the constituency to raise rents; the constituency had a large number of private rented homes.
 The by-election was one of the first to be televised, as Scottish Television (which had launched the previous year) was anxious to make a reputation for covering issues.
 On 6 March the candidates were invited to the studios for a televised debate, in which McAlister criticised Mrs Elliot's defence of a report on the Scots economy "with a delightful shaft in the Scots patois".
 McAlister's concentration on rents and the economy. contrasted with the candidate of the further left Independent Labour Party, William Park, who spoke almost solely about international disarmament.

 Parliament

 McAlister won the seat by 1,360 votes, although on polling day the Labour agent complained that one woman helping their campaign was threatened with eviction by her landlord unless she stopped the use of her rented home as committee rooms for one polling station.

 On 17 April 1958, McAlister made her maiden speech opposing the Rent Act.
+She was appointed by the Secretary of State to the Standing, Advisory Committee on Local Authorities.
 She was not a frequent speaker in Parliament, concentrating on constituency problems; during debate on the 1959 budget, she called for lowering of purchase tax on bedding and furnishings rather than refrigerators and washing machines.